wdi-sg/gitbook-2018/README.md

 We encourage pair programming during labs, it's a great way to learn from each other and generally makes tough tasks less daunting.
 You pair up (ideally with someone you haven't worked with in a while) and on one machine, you take it in turns to write code.
 The navigator (the person not coding) is then able to focus more on thinking about the problem rather than the code.
 Swapping roles every 20 minutes is a great addition to this.

 ### 1-on-1s
 During project week, each student will have a 1-on-1 session with a member of the instructional team.
-This is intended for you to reflect on and discuss your overrall progress.
+This is intended for you to reflect on and discuss your overall progress.

 ### CACTI Problem Solving (5 minutes)
 ![](http://vignette3.wikia.nocookie.net/finalfantasy/images/0/09/Cactuar_FFX.png/revision/latest?cb=20130928021923)